jbhasan/Payment-by-SSLCommerz/README.md

 ##### Step 5 (Uses)

-After successfull request you will get a base64 encoded data with status and message, which is shown as:
+After successful request you will get a base64 encoded data with status and message, which is shown as:

-`{"status":"completed","message":"Transaction is successfully Completed"}`
+`{"status":"completed", "transaction_id":"63jk232h323d", "message":"Transaction is successfully Completed"}`

+Then you can get full response from `sslcommerz_orders` table by using `transaction_id`